Menu

 Every child has the right to relax, play and take part in a wide range of cultural and artistic activities.

 At Rickmansworth Park School, teachers provide a high quality and individualised curriculum when teaching PE.
 This curriculum is closely linked to the National Curriculum and uses its broad objectives to inform planning.
-The PE planning for the whole school (KS1 and KS2) was previously based on the Rawmarsh Scheme of Work (RCS Professional Development) but was also supplemented by teachers’ own plans and published plans from the internet.
-A new progression and skills document for PE is currently under revision.
-This will ensure there is a progression of skills across the curriculum.
+The PE planning for the whole school is supported by two schemes, Complete PE for most games and gymnastics units, and imoves for dance.

 Our PE curriculum is also enriched by our attendance at a variety of local sporting festivals and competitions.
 In addition to this, is the support we receive from our in-house sports coach, Lizzy Duck and the Schools Sports Partnership.
 For many year groups, their PE curriculum is closely linked to the timetable of festivals and competitions that we attend.
-Our new PE planning will build on the skills needed for participation in these events and will be bespoke to the needs of our school.
+Our PE curriculum builds on the skills needed for participation in these events and is bespoke to the needs of our school.

 What makes our PE curriculum exceptional?